fadesignlk/paystream/README.md

 - **Getting Started**: Provides instructions on how to set up and start the application.
 - **Contributing**: Encourages contributions and provides instructions on how to contribute.
 - **License**: Mentions the license under which the project is distributed.

-By adding this description to your [README.md](http://_vscodecontentref_/1) file, you provide a clear and concise overview of the PayStream system, making it easier for others to understand and use the project.